syncfusion-content/windowsforms-docs/WindowsForms/Testing/UFT/Configuring-the-swfconfig-file.md

 ---
 layout: post
 title: QTP/UFT for Syncfusion Essential WindowsForms
-description: This section explains about Configuring the swfconfig file for QTP/UFT.
+description: Learn here all about Configuring the swfconfig file for QTP/UFT of the Syncfusion Windows Forms control and more.
 platform: WindowsForms
 control: Testing
 documentation: ug